 - In contrast, my grandmother is always cracking jokes while my grandfather stays serious.

 Sequence words are especially important in narrative essays, where you must guide your reader through the events of your story.
 Sequence words can be used at the start of each paragraph to clearly mark out what happened first, next and so on.
-In addition, you can also use sequence words in informational essays that communicate historical events.
-They are also helpful in essays where you are writing about a book or movie and need to briefly summarize the plot.
+In addition, you can also use sequence transition words for essays that are informational and communicate historical events.
+It is also helpful to use sequence transition words for essays where you are writing about a book or movie and need to briefly summarize the plot.
 Here are some sequence/ordering words, followed by examples:

 - First, my mom dropped me off at school that fateful morning.